retifrav/phab-utils/README.md

 ```

 For now it's a blunt deployment of generated HTML, but later it probably will be better to rely on GitHub Actions (*if it won't spend too much of free quota*) by customizing [this workflow](https://github.com/mitmproxy/pdoc/blob/main/.github/workflows/docs.yml).

+### wiki

+Located in `wiki`.
+This is general purpose / technical manuals, articles, notes, etc: how to install/build various tools, dependencies, how to set-up environments and so on.

+It is meant to be published somewhere else, but for now it will do being a part of repository.
+GitHub wikis could've been an option, but those are still quite bad in terms of organizing the content.